 We use Anthropic’s Claude large language model (LLM) for a finite, pre-defined set of tasks during client projects.

-In a content review, if there’s a sentence we want to improve, we might bounce a couple of ideas around with Claude, exploring alternatives and then, if Claude’s helped, using aspects of that conversation to create a better sentence.
+In a content review, we might bounce ideas around with Claude, exploring alternatives and then, if Claude’s helped, using aspects of that conversation to create a better sentence.
 When we’re analysing data, we might upload a csv to Claude and ask it to highlight any patterns, anomalies or interesting findings.

 We believe that we are, and will always be, more creative than any AI